Joomla Custom Fields in 2026: Capabilities, Limitations, and Practical Guidance for Administrators

 Category Scoping Mismatch

 A field configured to display only for articles in a specific category will not appear when editing an article assigned to a different category.
-Administrators who create a field, assign it to "Category A", and then edit an article in "Category B" will see no fields.
+This is the single most common cause of missing fields and is frequently misdiagnosed as a bug.
 The fix is either to remove the category restriction from the field configuration or to assign the field to "All" categories.
-This is the single most common cause of missing fields and is frequently misdiagnosed as a bug.

 Field Group Permissions

 If a field belongs to a field group with restricted view permissions, users who lack the required access level will not see the group or its fields.
-An administrator logged in with a Super User account will see everything; a user with a more limited role may not.
+A Super User account will see everything; a more limited role may not.
 Audit the field group's ACL settings under the Options tab of the group configuration.

 Component Context Mismatch

 A field created in the context of com_contact.contact will never appear when editing a com_content.article.
-Administrators who manage custom fields across multiple components sometimes create fields in the wrong context.
 Verify the field's assigned context in the field configuration and ensure it matches the component being edited.

-A secondary cause worth checking: the "Status" of the field itself.
-A field set to "Unpublished" or "Trashed" will not display, regardless of other settings.
+One further cause worth checking: the field's own publication status.
+A field set to "Unpublished" or "Trashed" will not display regardless of any other setting.
 Filter the custom fields list to show all statuses to confirm no fields are inadvertently unpublished.

 Making the Most of Custom Fields in Practice

 Naming discipline matters more than most administrators anticipate.
-Field names (the programmatic identifier, not the label) cannot contain spaces and should follow a consistent convention — lowercase with hyphens or underscores — because they appear in template code and API responses.
-Renaming fields after deployment requires updating every template override and integration that references the old name.
+Field names — the programmatic identifier, not the display label — cannot contain spaces and should follow a consistent convention such as lowercase with hyphens or underscores.
+They appear in template code, API responses, and custom field class references.
+Renaming a field after deployment requires updating every template override and integration that references the old name, which is a disproportionately disruptive change for what seems like a cosmetic decision.

 Conclusion